Plutonomicon/plutarch-plutus/docs/GUIDE.md

 ```hs
 PElemConstraint list a
 ```
 This one ensures that the element type `a` can indeed be contained within the list type - `list`.
 For `PList`, this constraint means nothing - it's always true.
-For `PBuiltinList`, it can be simplified as `InDefaultUni a`.
+For `PBuiltinList`, it can be simplified as `PLift a`.
 Easy!

 Here's two of my favorite `PListLike` utilites (not biased)-
 ```hs